ekawahyu/contiki/examples/conectric/README.md

 We have worked hard to develop an easy-to-use mesh networking stack accompanied with concise documentation for you to get started quickly.
 We have promised to deliver an end-to-end wireless device messaging requiring painless network configuration and a little to no knowledge of mesh networking.

 ## Minimum Hardware Requirements
-In order to send/receive messages over Conectric network, you need to have at least one Conectric USB Gateway/Router and one of Conectric Sensors (Temperature, Humidity, Motion, Switch, RS485 Hub, etc).
+In order to send/receive messages over Conectric network, you need to have at least one Conectric USB Router and one of Conectric Sensors (Temperature, Humidity, Motion, Switch, RS485 Hub, etc).
 We have published an article on [Medium](https://medium.com/conectric-networks/announcing-conectrics-usb-iot-gateway-sensor-product-86087af7ae57) that allows you to go from unboxing to a functional mesh network with in a matter of minutes.
 Please leave us an email at [solutions@conectric.com](mailto:solutions@conectric.com) for questions about our low-cost IoT Sensors and Device Solutions.

 ## Wireless Network Messaging
-Conectric USB Gateway/Router is equipped with a built-in serial communication peripheral, that allows any computer with at least one USB port to send and receive messages over the mesh network.
+Conectric USB Router is equipped with a built-in serial communication peripheral, that allows any computer with at least one USB port to send and receive messages over the mesh network.
 Any computer can simply dump bytes onto serial console and gets responses at the same inteface.

 ### Serial Communication
 A brief explanation on how the serial communication looks like:

-    <0d36000001010600000001480a
-    >06790100dfbc09010600000001480a
-    >06790100dfbc09010600000001480a
-    >06790100dfbc09010600000001480a
-    >06790100dfbc09010600000001480a
-    >06790100dfbc09010600000001480a
-    <0d3600000101060000000089ca
-    >067a0100dfbc0901060000000089ca
-    >067a0100dfbc0901060000000089ca
-    >067a0100dfbc0901060000000089ca
-    >067a0100dfbc0901060000000089ca
-    >067a0100dfbc0901060000000089ca
+    <0a3600000148454c4c4f
+    >06010100dfbc0c68656a6a6f207468657265
+    <0a3600000148454c4c4f
+    >06010100dfbc0c68656a6a6f207468657265

 All of outgoing network messages start with `<` and all of incoming network messages start with `>`.
-Let's assume that we wanted to send 'Hello' from one computer through Conectric G3 Serial
+Let's assume that we have to computers and two Conectric USB Routers, and we want to send 'Hello' message back and forth.
+We need to follow the messaging protocol as follow.
+Messages are exchaged in hexstring format.

+`<``LEN``REQ``DESTH``DESTL``01``DATA0``DATA1` ... `DATAn`

+* `<` an outgoing message starts with this character
+* `LEN` message length including this length byte itself
+* `REQ` request/message type
+* `DESTH` destination address high byte
+* `DESTL` destination address low byte
+* `01` this byte is reserved, always 0x01
+* `DATA0` the first data byte
+* `DATA1` the second data byte

+* `DATAn` the last data byte

 ### motion